ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: ChinaTravel Benchmark

 \subsection{Logical Constraint}

 A crucial ability for travel planning is to effectively satisfy personalized user needs.
-We extend the form of logical constraints from TravelPlanner~\citep{TravelPlanner} and present a Domain-Specific Language (DSL) to support general compositional reasoning in logical constraints.
-ChinaTravel's DSL is a general set of pre-defined concept functions with built-in implementations, as listed in Tab.~\ref{tab_dsl}.
-TravelPlanner relies on 5 pre-defined concepts \{total budget, room rules, room types, cuisines, and transportation types\}, to evaluate the logical constraints, where each concept is equivalent to a specific logical requirement.
-We find this design limits the ability to validate diverse logical needs in an open-world context.
-For example, it cannot express that the dining expenses should be within 1000 CNY or that arriving in Shanghai should be before 6 PM on the second day, despite the generated plan already including the expenses and time information of each activity.
-Each new logical requirement necessitates human intervention for incremental definition.
-To address this issue, our approach is grounded in a DSL-based solution that leverages basic concept functions and syntax to express and fulfill various logical requirements.
-Fig~\ref{fig:dsl1} and~\ref{fig:dsl2} present two examples, the DSL can represent varying requirements through concept composition in a Python format, and perform automated validation of plans using a Python compiler.
-This strategy maximizes the evaluation capability of the ChinaTravel.
-In App.~\ref{app_concept_func}, we provide a detailed tutorial on DSL expression with more examples.
+Prior benchmark~\citep{TravelPlanner} evaluates logic with five fixed concepts (total budget, room rules, room types, cuisines, transportation types), where each concept is mapped to a specific requirement.
+Although it has gained much attention, it effectively confines constraint satisfaction to \emph{propositional logic}, where extracting constraints from template-synthesized queries is relatively straightforward.
+In this setting, the system reasons about truth relations between atomic propositions without examining the complex internal structure or relationships of the travel events.
+For example, it cannot express that ``dining budget is 1000 CNY'' or that ``arriving in Shanghai should be before 6 PM on day 2'', despite the generated itinerary already including the expenses and time information of each activity.
+Each new logical requirement necessitates human intervention for incremental definition and validation.
+It is desirable to extend the constraint design and validation into a combinatorial language space, which can combines and validates predicates to enable expressive requirements over travel events.
+We address this gap with a DSL-based solution that enables compositional specification and validation of logical constraints.
+The proposed DSL provides a small set of basic concept functions and a Python-like syntax, so diverse requirements can be written as compositions of primitives and automatically perform validation of plans using a Python compiler.
+Fig.~\ref{fig:dsl1} and~\ref{fig:dsl2} illustrate how the DSL express the user requirements (see Tab.~\ref{tab_concept_func_0} for basic concepts and App.~\ref{app_concept_func} for a hand-on tutorial with more examples).
+This approach removes the need for per-requirement rule engineering and yields scalable evaluation of compositional logical constraints from open-world travel planning.